rebeccoder/milestone-project-two/README.md

 ## Features

+- This app has been trialled and tested on many devices.
+It is fully responsive on all device sizes.
+This did not requrie any
 - The website is a black and white theme with a white background and black text
 - There is a table in the centre of the screen with 9 cells, 3 across and 3 down.
 - When you hover over the cells in the grid there is a hover effect showing a grey X when it's X's turn and a grey 0 when its 0's turn.